Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ### Named connection strings

-Configuring a transport's connection using `.ConnectionStringName(name)` has been removed.
+Configuring a transport's connection using `.ConnectionStringName(name)` has been removed for .NET Core.
 To continue to retrieve the connection string by the named value in the configuration, first retrieve the connection string and then pass it to the `.ConnectionString(value)` configuration.

 ### Implicit "NServiceBus/Transport" connection string use